AlaaKhaled25/MovieVerse/README.md

 Tapping any movie → Movie Details (cast, studios, metadata, favourite, lists)
 ```

-On login, favourites and personal lists are loaded from local storage so they survive app restarts / page reloads.
+On login, favourites and personal lists are loaded from local storage so they survive app restarts/page reloads.

 ---